Subaru-PFS/drp_1d/pylibamazed/doc/source/warnings.rst

    If this warning appears many times, consider increasing in the parameter second pass `halfWindowSize` value.

+**FORCED_POWERLAW_TO_ZERO**
+   For QSO power law fitting: many samples have fluxes too low compared to SNR to be taken into account.
+   Power law coefficients are set to zero.

 **UNUSED_PARAMETER**
    A parameter has been defined in the parameters file but it is not used.
    NB: Some parameters are usefull only under some conditions.